abetzler/er-cocoa/README.md

 # er-cocoa

 This repository contains the files necessary to implement the CoAP Simple Congestion Control/Advanced (CoCoA) for Erbium CoAP, which is part of the Contiki OS toolset.
-This version of CoCoA implements version -02 of the draf (draft-bormann-core-cocoa-04).
+This version of CoCoA implements version -02 of the draft (draft-bormann-core-cocoa-02).

 # Installation